Clear steps. Safe training. Less confusion.

 2. Sign up and complete a course in driver’s education.

-3. Take and pass the mandatory proctored exam.
+3. Take and pass the mandatory proctored state knowledge exam.

-4. Take and pass the mandatory road test.
+4. Take and pass the mandatory driving skills test.

-After passing the knowledge test, complete your Washington state driving exam.
+After passing the knowledge test, complete your Washington state driving (skills) test.
 All tests are done in our vehicle and entered into the DOL database immediately.

 5. Visit the DOL to get your official license.